hysan/FlaskReactPostgresStack/README.md

 8. webpack + yarn scripts to watch for dev changes
 9. yarn scripts for commmon tasks
 10. CORS support
+11. Hashed filenames that are automatically converted in templates via Flask-Webpack

 ### Babel Presets and Plugins